Colombia President Retracts Claim Children Found After Plane Crash - UrduPoint

 Writing on Twitter, Petro said he had deleted his tweet from Wednesday night in which he had announced the rescue of the four children, including an 11-month-old baby.

 "I am sorry for what happened.
-The military forces and Indigenous communities will continue in their tireless search to give the country the news it is waiting for," he said in his retraction.
+The military forces and Indigenous communities will continue in their tireless search to give the country the news it is waiting for," he said.

 More than 100 soldiers have been deployed with sniffer dogs to search for the minors who were traveling in an airplane that crashed on May 1, leaving three adults including the pilot and the children's mother dead.